Yishuai1108/TECHIN-514_Final/README.md

 ## Sensing Device
+This device is designed based on the easy-to-carry and convenient features of a changeable wearable device that could be applied to different places, such as necklace, rings.

 • Hamamatsu G11193-10R: have spectral response detected to measure blood sugar.

 • MAX30100: Heart rate sensor, track the heart rate which may reflect the signals of pain, warn users if there are unusual heart rate patterns

 Technical details:
 •   Connection: Wireless through Bluetooth or Wi-Fi